Danack/RfcCodex/template_literals.md

 // Output is 'Hello there Danack!'
 ```

-Which is an ungreat limitation.
+Which is an 'ungreat' limitation.
 If PHP is getting a new way of doing template strings, then fixing this limitation would be good.

 ## Hurdles to overcome